massoncheg/forgejo-docs/admin/actions.md

 The `Forgejo runner` needs to connect to a `Forgejo` instance and must register itself before doing so.
 It will be given permission to read the repositories and send back information to `Forgejo` such as the logs or its status.
 A special kind of token is needed and can be obtained from the `Create new runner` button:

 - in `/admin/runners` to gain access to all repositories.
-- in `/org/{organization}/settings/actions/runners` to gain access to all repositories within the organization.
+- in `/org/{org}/settings/actions/runners` to gain access to all repositories within the organization.
+- in `/user/settings/actions/runners` to gain access to all repositories of the logged in user
 - in `/{owner}/{repository}/settings/actions/runners` to gain access to a single repository.

 For instance, using a token obtained for a test repository from `next.forgejo.org`: